TautvydasKre/TautvydasKre/README.md

 # Hi there, I'm Tautvydas! 👋

 Welcome to my GitHub profile!
 I'm a passionate Full Stack JavaScript Developer with a diverse skill set and a strong foundation in various programming languages and tools.
 I recently completed my Full Stack JavaScript studies at a vocational school, where I honed my skills in both front-end and back-end technologies.
-I am currently expanding my knowledge of back-end syntax through Python courses at Code Academy.
+I am currently expanding my knowledge of back-end development by taking Python courses at Code Academy.

 ## 🚀 Skills & Technologies